 For five years, from 2013 to 2017, I edited the Cambridge University Press journal English Today (www.journals.cambridge.org/eng).

 I am a Council Member of the Yorkshire Dialect Society, Britain's oldest dialect organization, for which I edit Transactions of the Yorkshire Dialect Society.

 In August 2008 I hosted at Leeds the thirteenth conference in the international Methods in Dialectology series, Methods XIII, when more than two hundred dialect scholars from twenty-five countries spent a week discussing the subject of linguistic variation.

-Invitations to speak on language variation at conferences or to research groups have included those from the Finnish-British Society and Department of English (Helsinki), the Royal Geographical Society, and the Universities of Innsbruck and Mainz.
+Invitations to speak on language variation at conferences or to research groups have included those from the Finnish-British Society, The Department of English of the University of Helsinki, the Royal Geographical Society, and the Universities of Helsinki, Innsbruck, and Mainz.
 Keynote addresses have included those to OX-LEX 4 at the University of Oxford, the Headmasters' and Headmistresses' Conference, the National Association for the Teaching of English and the National Association for the Teaching of English and Other Community Languages (NATECLA), and the Austrian Academy of Sciences.
 I frequently broadcast on English Language issues: more recent broadcasts include for BBC Radio 4 on its Making History programme, 15 March 2016, and BBC Radio 3s The Verb, 7 April 2017.